Connections II Contract Scope

 - Communications and networking;

-Federal agencies can request work in one or more solution sets, or request an entirely new solution and support for an agency’s legacy platforms.
+Federal agencies can request work in one or more solution sets, or request a full new solution and support for an agency’s legacy platforms.

 - Network metrics (e.g., availability, response time);